Collaborative Learning for Cyberattack Detection in Blockchain Networks: Introduction

 From all the above works and others in the literature, we can observe two main challenges for ML-based intrusion detection systems in blockchain networks which still have not been addressed.
-In particular, the first challenge is lacking of a synthetic data from laboratories for training ML models.
-Most of current works, e.g.,~\cite{kumar2021distributed} and~\cite{alkadi2020deep} are using conventional cybersecurity datasets (e.g., UNSW-NB15 and BoT-IoT) to train data.
+In particular, the first challenge is the lack of synthetic data from laboratories for training ML models.
+Most of the current works, e.g.,~\cite{kumar2021distributed} and~\cite{alkadi2020deep} used conventional cybersecurity datasets (e.g., UNSW-NB15 and BoT-IoT) to train data.
 However, these datasets were not designed for blockchain networks, and thus they are not appropriate to use in intrusion detection systems in blockchain networks.
 Other works, e.g.,~\cite{kim2021anomaly, cao2021blockchain, liu2021lstm}, tried to build their own datasets for blockchain networks, e.g., by obtaining the normal samples from the Bitcoin network~\cite{kim2021anomaly}, creating simulation experiment to detect the LFA~\cite{cao2021blockchain} and generating artificial attack samples by CGAN~\cite{liu2021lstm}.
 However, these methods have several issues.
-First, normal samples of transactions from the Bitcoin network may include attacks from public blockchain network, but all collected data are classified and labeled to be normal data.
+First, normal samples of transactions from the Bitcoin network may include attacks from the public blockchain network, but all collected data was classified and labeled to be normal data.
 Second, the simulation experiment in~\cite{cao2021blockchain} was to generate traceroute records only for the LFA so they cannot extend to other attacks.
-Furthermore, it is difficult to evaluate the effects of artificial attack samples in~\cite{liu2021lstm} whether they can simulate a real attack into blockchain network or not.
-The another challenge we can observe here is that all of current ML-based intrusion detection solutions for blockchain networks are based on centralized learning models, i.e., all data is collected at a centralized node for training and detection.
+Furthermore, it is difficult to evaluate the effects of artificial attack samples in~\cite{liu2021lstm} whether they can simulate a real attack on a blockchain network or not.
+Another challenge we can observe here is that all of the current ML-based intrusion detection solutions for blockchain networks are based on centralized learning models, i.e., all data is collected at a centralized node for training and detection.
 However, this solution is not suitable to deploy in blockchains as they are decentralized networks.
-Specifically, nodes in blockchain networks may have different data to train and due to privacy concerns, they may not want to share their raw data\footnote{The raw data means the network traffic data of a local network that can be classified into normal or attack data, that will be used for the learning process.
-This data usually contains sensitive information (e.g., cryptographic keys, usage ports, or local network bandwidth) that the node does not want to share with other nodes in the network.} to a centralized node (or other nodes) for training processes.
-Moreover, sending a huge amount of data to the network will not only cause excessive network traffic, but also risk compromising the data integrity of blockchain networks.
+Specifically, nodes in blockchain networks may have different data to train, and due to privacy concerns, they may not want to share their raw data with a centralized node (or other nodes) for training processes.
+It is noted that the raw data means the network traffic data of a local network.
+This data can be classified into normal or attack data, that will be used for the learning process.
+It usually contains sensitive information (e.g., cryptographic keys, usage ports, or local network bandwidth) that the node does not want to share with other nodes in the network.
+Moreover, sending a huge amount of data to the network will not only cause excessive network traffic but also risk compromising the data integrity of blockchain networks.